AstraZeneca/runnable/docs/example/reproducibility.md

-Magnus stores a variety of information about the current execution in ```run log```.
+Magnus stores a variety of information about the current execution in [run log](../../concepts/run-log).
 The run log is internally used for keeping track of the execution (status of different steps, parameters, etc) but also has rich information for reproducing the state at the time of pipeline execution.